piyushjajoo/k8s-operators-course/module-02/README.md

 - Ability to run operators locally for development
 - Foundation for building more complex operators in Module 3

+## Solutions

+Complete working solutions for all labs are available in the [solutions directory](solutions/):
+- [Lab 4.1 Solutions](solutions/) - Complete Hello World operator (main.go, controller, types)

 ## Additional Resources

 - [Module Summary](SUMMARY.md)